DevonGifford/FlatmateFinder/README.md

 #### Notes

 - Firebase is the live data source for the application; the test suite uses its own in-memory fixtures and does not contact Firestore.
+- Before deploying, enable Firebase Authentication's Anonymous provider and deploy the versioned rules with `firebase deploy --only firestore:rules`.
+See [docs/SECURITY.md](docs/SECURITY.md) for the exact security model and its limitations.
 - `npm run typecheck` runs the TypeScript check independently.
 Lefthook installs a pre-push gate for lint, type-check, and the one-shot test suite; CI runs those checks plus the production build.
 - If you encounter any issues during installation, please check the [Issues](link-to-your-issues-page) page for existing solutions or create a new issue if needed.